AF-1/lms-dynamicplaylistcreator/README.md

 </p></details><br>

 <details><summary>»<b>In some DPLC templates there's no option to set a <i>track limit</i> and no “do not repeat” setting.</b>«</summary><br><p>
-Dynamic playlists that use DPL <b>4</b>'s <b>cache option</b> cannot have a track limit because DPL 4 will load <b>all</b> track IDs matching the dynamic playlist's search parameter into the cache.
+Dynamic playlists that use the LMS cache cannot have a track limit because <i>Dynamic Playlists</i> <b>4</b> will load <b>all</b> track IDs matching the active dynamic playlist's search parameters into the cache.
 The cached track ID list should not have duplicates, hence no “do not repeat” option.
-DPL 4 will add small batches of tracks from this list to the players's current playlist.
+DPL 4 will add small batches of tracks from this cached list to the players's current playlist.
 The number of new unplayed tracks to be added per batch can be set in the DPL settings.
 It's a global setting for all dynamic playlists (except album dynamic playlists which should add complete albums).
 </p></details><br>

 <details><summary>»<b>Can I use <i>Dynamic Playlist Creator</i> and <i>SQLPlayList</i> at the same time?</b>«</summary><br><p>
-Yes. <i>Dynamic Playlists</i> version <b>4</b> will ignore SQLPlayList.
+<i>Dynamic Playlists</i> version <b>4</b> ignores SQLPlayList.
 There's no benefit but no harm either in keeping it installed.
 </p></details><br>

 <details><summary>»<b>Can you translate DPLC into my language?</b>«</summary><br><p>